Major Arcana · 7

 The Chariot

-The Chariot tarot card illustration
+The Chariot, a Major Arcana tarot card

 Number